KriperPlay/PyCube/README.md

 Check LICENSE file

 # About
-PyCube - voxel game and world editor
+PyCube - voxel game with world editor in file
 (not minecraft copy)

 # Need to install